tbrowder/Checkwriter/README.md

     use CheckWriter;
     checkwriter write-check [interactive process]

-The user's default personal or business bank account and other private information is in the `AccountData.hjson` file, and the records of checks written are in the `Register.json` file.
-The data to define the physical layout of a printed check are in file `BlankChecl.hjson` file.
+The user's default personal or business bank account and other private information are in the `AccountData.hjson` file, and the records of checks written are in the `Register.json` file.
+The data to define the physical layout of a printed check are in file `BlankCheck.hjson`.
 All are shown as examples in the `resources` directory.
 All the `hjson` input files use the `Hjson` format (see module `JSON::Hjson` for more information).

 Planned features
 ----------------